 As an adult, I’ve rediscovered Brussels sprouts.
 And the biggest trick?
 Well, I think they’re best roasted, but it’s really a matter of any cooking technique other than boiling!
-Roasting has the added benefit of being very easy, very forgiving (you’ve got a good 15-minute window in which these will taste fantastic, so overcooking is not very likely!).
+(Boiling Brussels makes them more bitter and can result in an up to 90% loss of sulforaphane, one of its antioxidant cancer-fighting compounds).
+Roasting has the added benefit of being very easy, very forgiving and very tasty.

 So, this may seem like a very simple recipe, but it’s one of those fundamental, how to like a veggie that no one likes, staples.
 And definitely worth trying!